 with more gratitude than words or web pages can ever express.... even unto a million and more,

-In the Psychology of Shortcuts, love so true, by MisterShortcut
+In the Shortcuts Way of Living, love so true, by MisterShortcut